wbccpals/nativeWeb/README.md

 # nativeWeb Server

-Welcome to the nativeWeb Server project!
 This repository contains a high-performance(potentially) web server implemented in flat assembly language.
-The goal of this project is to demonstrate the power and efficiency of low-level programming while providing a functional and lightweight web server.

 ## Table of Contents